What is Voltage Stabilizer and Why we need it? Stabilizer Operation, Types and Applications

 Suppose if the appliance (air conditioner or refrigerator) is rated as 1kVA.
 Therefore, the safe margin of 20 percent is 200 watts.
 By adding these watts to actual rating we get 1200 VA wattage.
 So 1.2 kVA or 1200 VA stabilizer is preferable for the appliance.
 For home needs 200 VA to 10 kVA stabilizers are preferred.
 And for commercial and industrial applications, single and three phase of large rating stabilizers are used.

 Hope that the furnished information is informative and useful for the reader.
-We want readers to express their views on this topic and answer this simple question – what is the purpose of RS232/RS485 communication feature in modern voltage stabilizers, in the comment section below.EasyEDA: A Powerful Free Circuit, Simulation & PCB Design Tool
+We want readers to express their views on this topic and answer this simple question – what is the purpose of RS232/RS485 communication feature in modern voltage stabilizers, in the comment section below.From Schematic Drawing to PCB Production, Just Need One Tool